ecmwf/earthkit-data/docs/source/concepts/xarray/dim.rst

      - Aerosol type, or chemical or physical constituent type
      - "parameter.chem"
    * - "wavelength"
-     - Optical wavelength in nanometers (e.g. for aerosol optical depth)
+     - Optical wavelength (e.g. for aerosol optical depth)
      - "parameter.wavelength"
    * - "wave_direction"
-     - Wave direction in degrees (for 2D wave spectra)
+     - Wave direction (for 2D wave spectra)
      - "parameter.wave_direction"
    * - "wave_frequency"
-     - Wave frequency in Hz (for 2D wave spectra)
+     - Wave frequency (for 2D wave spectra)
      - "parameter.wave_frequency"
    * - "forecast_reference_time"
      - Forecast reference time (base datetime).
 Can be a single metadata key, or a list/tuple of two metadata keys representing the "date" and "time" parts of the forecast reference time.
 Alternatively, it can be a dict with "date" and "time" keys specifying the corresponding metadata keys.
 Used when ``"forecast_reference_time"`` is in ``time_dims``.